WildHoneyPie/LLM_Article_Emotion_Detection/README.md

 # Real-time Text Emotion Detection

-This project uses LangChain and OpenAI's GPT-4 to perform real-time emotion detection on text input.
+This project uses LangChain and OpenAI's GPT-4 to perform emotion detection on text input.
 The application provides a simple web interface where users can input text and receive emotion analysis.

 ## Setup